-Some restrictions have eased in Melbourne, which means you can rediscover a few of the city’s sparkling cultural gems.
-It might be a little different to the last time visited, but there’s still plenty of fun to be had.
-And before making plans, be sure to check in with the DHHS for the most up-to-date guidelines.
+Restrictions have eased again in Melbourne, which means you can rediscover a few of the city’s sparkling cultural gems.
+It might be a little different to the last time you visited, but there’s still plenty of fun to be had.

 State Library Victoria

-NGV International and the Ian Potter Centre: NGV Australia reopened on Saturday 27 June.
-Visit to admire Japanese fashion in Collecting Comme, or 1930s style in the Japanese Modernism exhibit.
-At NGV Australia, Top Arts 2020 shows off exceptional work of VCE art students.
-Or check out Marking Time, which highlights the NGV’s Indigenous art collection.
-Distancing measures, free timed ticketing and queue management are in place, and you can book online now.
+The Ian Potter Centre: NGV Australia is open once again.
+Visit to view the new Destiny Deacon retrospective, or explore Top Arts 2020 to see the exceptional work of VCE art students.
+There’s also Marking Time, highlighting the NGV’s Indigenous art collection.
+Distancing measures, free timed ticketing and queue management is in place.
+You can book online now.

 Melbourne Museum and IMAX

 Melbourne Museum and IMAX Melbourne have reopened to fans young and old.
 All galleries and spaces are open in the museum, with capacity limits in place.
 Enter the miniature world of the Mini Mega Model Museum.
 Or explore the Bunjilaka River of Language exhibition.
-To help with visitor numbers, two-hour visits are recommended.
-Over at IMAX Melbourne, Jurassic Park 3D and Mad Max: Fury Road 3D is screening.
+Over at IMAX, enjoy jumbo screens and crystal clear scenes.
+Book in online to see Christopher Nolan’s TENET, playing on IMAX 1570 and in IMAX 4K Laser.

 Will the otters come to the party?
 Will there be snow leopard cubs?
 What have those capuchins been up to?
-Find out for yourself on Monday 1 June when Melbourne Zoo reopens.
-Pack a picnic lunch and head through the gates into that beloved animal kingdom once more.
-Like the aquarium, you must pre-book your tickets online before you go.
+Find out for yourself now that Melbourne Zoo has reopened.
+Like other spots, you must pre-book your tickets online before you go.
 This includes babies and Zoo Members.
-Melbourne Zoo is limiting numbers so everyone has plenty of space.
-While you’re keeping distant, it’s probably the closest you’ll ever feel to having the zoo to yourself.
+Melbourne Zoo is limiting numbers so everyone has plenty of space – they’ve even introduced new twilight sessions so you can go after work.

 SEA LIFE Melbourne Aquarium